Clumber Park: History

 Henry Pelham-Clinton, 7th Duke of Newcastle, was a minor at the time of the fire and the trustees approved the new plans by Charles Barry in 1880.
 Work was still going on in 1884 when it was reported that a temporary front had been built pending the erection of two large wings and an entrance hall.
 The other sides of the houses were completed, including the addition of a billiard room.
 By 1886 the building was mostly restored although it was reported that part of the west front was yet to be added.
 One significant improvement was a scheme whereby the sewage which used to go into the lake was diverted to Hardwick Meadows, over a mile away from the house.

+Another fire in 1912 caused less damage when a fire broke out in the nursery in the north wing.

-Another fire, in 1912, caused less damage, but the effects of the First World War and the Great Depression forced the abandonment of the mansion, which, like many other houses during this period, was demolished in 1938 to avoid a tax bill.
+The house was closed after the death in 1928 of Henry Pelham-Clinton, 7th Duke of Newcastle owing to death duties.
+His successor moved into the Parsonage building in the park.
+The mansion, which, like many other houses during this period, was demolished in 1938 to avoid a tax bill.
 Prior to demolition, the 9th Duke sold the contents of the house to repay debts.

 Sale and demolition

-In 1938 Charles Boot of Henry Boot Construction, was contracted to demolish the house and he removed a vast array of statues, façades and fountains to his Derbyshire home, Thornbridge Hall, although most were purchased by private buyers at auction.
+In 1938 Charles Boot, of Henry Boot Construction, was contracted to demolish the house and he removed a vast array of statues, façades and fountains to his Derbyshire home, Thornbridge Hall, although most were purchased by private buyers at auction.
 The Duke's study, designed by Barry, is all that survives of the main house and is presently home to the Clumber Café.
 It is Grade II on the National Heritage List for England.

 Most of the ducal properties and land assets were sold to the London and Fort George Land Company (LFG) in 1927 by the 7th Duke of Newcastle to pay off debts and acquired by the National Trust in 1946.